 At best, average, and in many cases mediocre.
 And those are the adverts that make it.
 Think how many sh*t adverts die in the board rooms and meeting rooms of agencies and clients.

 So, with so many different opinions on how to evaluate advertising, who is right?

 The answer is … there is no answer.

 Because every brand, every target audience, every agency creative team bring something different to the mix.
 The questions and processes we’ve shared from Kotler and various marketing agencies can help.

 But actually, it’s all about context and going back to two marketing fundamentals.

 Put yourself in the shoes of your consumer.
 Does this advertisement make their life better or easier?

 Understand what your brand stands for.
 Does this advertisement communicate that?

 If you can’t answer yes to both of those questions, then sorry, creative team.
-Back to the drawing board you go.
+Back to the drawing board.

 Just remember to deliver the benefit, the branding, be unique, talk to the insight and make it shareable.